martinvonz/jj/docs/tutorial.md

 commit, we indicate that we're done making changes to the commit.
 As described earlier, when we check out a commit, a new working copy commit is created on top.
 However, that is only true for closed commits.
 If the commit is open, then that commit itself will be checked out instead.
-(There's still more nuance to this.
-We'll get back to that when we talk about conflicts.)

 So, let's say we're now done with this commit, so we close it:
 ```shell script